memogarcia/memogarcia.mx/_posts/2018-02-20-openstack-deployment.md

 Configure your runtime environment by modifying [model.yml](https://github.com/memogarcia/openstack-deployer/blob/master/model.yml).

-Apply the configuration with config_processor, which will create the necessary scripts to run the environment.
+Apply the configuration with `config_processor`, which will create the necessary scripts to run the environment.

     ansible-playbook -i hosts/localhost config_processor.yml